INSTANT VIEW-UK's Truss fires Kwarteng, set to U-turn on tax cuts | Business

 "The risk now is that investors have forgotten that there are significantly more problems than just an ill-advised and ill-timed fiscal easing to deal with.
 Inflation is at multi-decade highs, government borrowing is huge as is the current account deficit.
 The housing market is likely to suffer a hammer blow from the jump in mortgage rates and the war in Ukraine rumbles on.
 We may well be through the worst of the volatility but I fear that the UK is nowhere near out of the woods."
 CHRIS BEAUCHAMP, CHIEF MARKET ANALYST AT IG GROUP,

 "Kwarteng’s removal as chancellor, making him one of the shortest holders of that office, hasn’t done much to boost the pound, given that it has already rallied yesterday on hopes of a U-turn on the budget.
 Now the market will wait to see what is actually decided, and only then will it take a view on giving the government some support in terms of another bounce in GBPUSD and/or a drop in gilt yields.
 Liz Truss certainly isn’t out of the woods yet."
-(Compiled by William Schomberg, Amanda Cooper and Dhara Ranasinghe; editing by Sarah Young)
+(Compiled by William Schomberg, Amanda Cooper, Dhara Ranasinghe and David Milliken; editing by Sarah Young)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)